The Cube Project

 - List of the 30 human rights (short version)

-Swedish embassies and consulates may apply for financial support of maximum 40,000 SEK for production of the cubes, language translation, travel costs and remuneration for Swedish guest speakers as well as cover the costs for accountable teacher’s travel expenses to Sweden.
+Swedish embassies and consulates may apply for financial support of maximum 40,000 SEK for production of the cubes, language translation, travel costs and remuneration for Swedish guest speakers as well as the costs for accountable teacher’s travel expenses to Sweden.
 The financial support will be paid in accordance to the academic year, i.e. in two separate parts, autumn and spring respectively, if nothing else is specified.
 Application is done by filling out the application form.

 Applications can be sent all year but considering the schematic structure of the project it is suggested to apply as early in the year as possible.